exoplatform/exo-documentation/docs/UsingKudos.rst

 How to send kudos
 ~~~~~~~~~~~~~~~~~~

-You can send kudos from the following emplacements of the platform:
+You can send kudos from the following locations:

 - The user's profile